Axidify/ai-dnd-rpg/docs/DEVELOPMENT_PLAN.md

 - [x] Combat works seamlessly in main game
 - [x] Player can collect and use items
 - [x] Player can fight multiple enemies simultaneously
+- [x] Player can ambush enemies with surprise round
 - [ ] Player can level up and gain abilities

 **Multi-Enemy Combat Features (2.5.1):**